christensenacademy/christensen-academy/modules/beginning-java/textpages/static-methods.md

   public static void main(String[] args){
     Dog.makeNoise();
-    Dog.chaseCat(); //compiler error because chaseCat() is not a static method
+    Dog.chaseCat(); //compiler error because chaseCat() is not a static method Dog.collectBone(); // compiler error: see the Dog class

     Dog myDog = new Dog();
     myDog.makeNoise(); // NetBeans gives a warning, but this isn't technically an error